alpha951/key-account-management/README.md

 - Lead management with status tracking
 - Interaction and order management between key accounts and restaurants
 - Call scheduling for follow-up interactions
-- Analytics and audit logs for system changes and performance metrics
+- Setup of cron jobs to get analytics on various metrics for different time frame with persisting historical metrics in database.
+- Storing KAM related changes in audit change log table for record purpose.

 ## System Requirements

 - **Java**: 17 or higher
 - **Spring Boot**: 2.5 or higher
-- **PostgreSQL**: 13 or higher
+- **PostgresSQL**: 13 or higher
 - **Maven**: 3.8 or higher
 - **JDK**: 17 or higher
 - **IDE**: IntelliJ IDEA, Eclipse, or similar